What Is Back Pain

 One of the best ways to prevent back pain is to stay active and keep your back muscles strong.
-By doing exercises for back or yoga for back your back becomes stronger.
+By doing exercises for the back or yoga your back becomes stronger.
 Back Pain Stretches and Back Exercises can prevent or treat even the worse cases of back pain problems.
 It is also important to have a healthy diet, such as the Mediterranean diet which helps our organism to stay strong and healthy.

 Tips To Prevent Back Pain

 - Avoid Heavy Lifting ( If you do lift something heavy make sure that you lift it with your legs )

 - Do Stretching Exercises For Back At Least 2-3 Times A Week